Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models: Methodology

 The complete process can be described by the following equations:

 where $\mathcal{R}$ represents the generated response.

 This decoder-decoder architecture offers several advantages.
-Firstly, it enables efficient processing of long contexts by using $\pi_s$ to compress the context information, significantly reducing the computational burden on $\pi_l$.
-Secondly, the separate processing of context allows the model to treat it as a distinct modality, similar to how vision-language models handle image inputs.
-Lastly, this architecture provides flexibility, allowing for easy adaptation to various tasks involving long contexts, such as multi-turn dialogues or document-based question answering.
+First, it enables efficient processing of long contexts by using $\pi_s$ to compress the context information, significantly reducing the computational burden on $\pi_l$.
+Second, the separate processing of the context allows the model to treat it as a distinct modality, similar to how vision-language models handle image inputs.
+Finally, this architecture provides flexibility, allowing for easy adaptation to various tasks involving long contexts, such as multi-turn dialogue or document-based question answering.